SunnyOswal/prep/k8s/QuickRevision.md

   + Limit is the maximum amount of resources you want the node to ever give the pod.
   + You can set resource requests and limits for each container.
 There is also support for requesting amounts local disk by using the ephemeral-storage.
   + The pod will be guaranteed the resources you requested or it won’t be scheduled until those resources are available.

+## BEST PRACTICES ##
++ When you use the latest tag Kubernetes will always pull the image whenever the pod is started.
+This can introduce bugs if a pod restarts and pulls a new latest version without you realizing it.
+To prevent always pulling the image and using an existing version if on exists, you can set the imagepullpolicy field to ifnotpresent.
+It’s useful to know this but in most situations you are better off specifying a specific tag rather than latest.
+When specific tags are used the default image pull behavior is ifNotPresent.

 ## WORKFLOWS ##
 + kubectl create .
 For pod manifests, the cluster will take the following actions:
   + selecting a node with available resources for all of the pod’s containers,